cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 - Keep the device plugged into to a power source so that any unexpected power off will be prevented
 - Jailbreaking allows you to unlock your system but can lead to data loss if you damage the OS
 - You may be vulnerable to malware and other security issues after jailbreaking
-- Your device warranty will become void after jailbreaking, but you can claim your warranty from Apple by restoring RootFS or fully restoring with iTunes
+- Your device warranty will become void after jailbreaking, but you can claim your warranty from Apple by restoring RootFS (unjailbreaking) or fully restoring with iTunes